sanderslab/magellanmapper/README.md

 `runclrbrain.sh` is a script to run many pipelines within Clrbrain, such as whole volume nuclei detection and image transposition.
 The default pipeline will open the Clrbrain GUI.

 Proprietary image formats such as `.czi` will be imported automatically via Bioformats into a Numpy array format before loading it in the GUI.
-Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK and do not require import (currently we are working on better metadata support though, as of 2018-12-22).
+This format allows on-the-fly loading to reduce memory requirements and initial loading time.
+Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK/SimpleElastix and do not require separate import.

 ## 3D viewer

 The main Clrbrain GUI displays a 3D viewer and ROI selection controls.
 Clrbrain uses Mayavi for 3D voxel or surface rendering.

 From the ROI selection controls, two different 2D editors can be opened.
-All but the last `2D styles` options open various forms of the Nuclei Annotation Editor.
+All but the last `2D styles` option open various forms of the Nuclei Annotation Editor.
 The final option opens the Atlas Editor, a 2D/3D viewer.

 ## Nuclei Annotation Editor

 The multi-level 2D plotter is geared toward simplifying annotation for nuclei.
-Press on "Detect" to detect nuclei in the current ROI, then "Plot 2D" to open the figure.
+Press on `Detect` to detect nuclei in the current ROI, then `Plot 2D` to open the figure.

 - Click on dotted lines to cycle the nuclei detection flags from incorrect (red), correct (green), or questionable (yellow)
 - `Shift+click` and drag to move the circle's position